× FreshBooks App Logo

 FreshBooks has summarized some of the frequently asked questions about mileage tax deductions below for quick reference.
 Have a look!

-Is it better to write off mileage or gas?
+Is it better to claim mileage or actual expenses?

 If you use your vehicle for a substantial portion of your total mileage, it may be better to use the actual expense method because it allows you to calculate the gas costs and other itemized vehicle expenses.